 - Provide and/or coordinate all oral and written communications for the Program, in collaboration with the Communications and Advancement teams, including web and social media posts, media releases, media appearances, op-eds, public statements.

-- Work collaboratively with CCLA’s other Program Directors, and also independently, to enhance CCLA’s strategic goals, and its public profile.
+- Work collaboratively with CCLA’s other Program Directors, and independently, to enhance CCLA’s strategic goals, and its public profile.

 - Assist with the Canadian Civil Liberties Education Trust’s public educational work.